Join our guided tours

 Arriving for your Tour

 Please come to the side entrance of the building at 29 Garnet Street, where the tour will begin, not the main Synagogue entrance on Hill Street.
 Please do not visit if you or any members of your household, have any symptoms of Covid-19.
-We ask that all visitors wear a facemask during their visit.
+We do not send out physical tickets but will have your details once you have booked.

 “This was a very interesting and welcoming tour.
 We learnt a lot about the history of the Jews in Glasgow of itself and as part of the broader history of immigration to the city.
 It was lovely to see the magnificent synagogue building.
 A lot of thought had been put into the design of the timeline and wall map, these were very informative.